Iridium-dev/hylios/README.md

 In this part, you can enter informations like contry number, birthday date, wedding date.

-**For write data, click at the right of the $ sign, tap your word and then press enter**
+**To write data, click on the right of the $ sign, tap your word and then press enter**

 ### Third part : Settings